Thursday, November 29, 2012

 The Dead are Discreet (Arthur Lyons, 1974)

-It starts very promising, in the best tradition of the old school hard-boiled tradition: Los Angeles, movie stars, porn business, occultism, phony religious leaders...
-Our hero too is (stereo)typical P.I. - he is a bit hanged-over when he gets hired by some hot-shot lawyer.
-We soon learn that he used to be a reporter but was not only fired but had actually served time for not revealing his sources.
-So we know that he's a honorable man, man of integrity.
+It starts very promising, in the best tradition of the old school hard-boiled tradition: Los Angeles, movie stars, porn business, occultism, phoney religious leaders...
+Our hero, too, is (stereo)typical P.I. - he is a bit hungover when he gets hired by some hot-shot lawyer.
+We soon learn that he used to be a reporter, but was not only fired but had actually served time for not revealing his sources.
+So we know that he's an honourable man, a man of integrity.
 There's a nice episode, a bit Marlowe-esque, when some asshole tries to bribe him with 5 grand.
 He's tempted but instead chooses to drink it away: "By the time I was down to the bottom of the cup, the check had stopped glowing...
 I repeated the sequence ... and the check was gone."

-Very good start, written with lots of skill and style.
-Not forcing or overdoing it at all, just taking its time to introduce the characters and lay plot's foundation.
-Real page turner, I was definitely hooked!
+Excellent start, written with lots of skill and style.
+Not forcing or overdoing it at all, just taking its time to introduce the characters and lay the foundation for the plot.
+A real page-turner; I was definitely hooked!

-Okay, it's not exactly the end of the world and our Jake is certainly not the first detective to be stuck in the case, but still - WTF!?
-And then it gets from not-very-good to bad to even worse.
-His detective skills are pathetic and almost non existent.
-For an example: for no apparent reason he tails a guy who was together with a victim when she had a car accident some time ago (not even related to the case).
-This dude meets another guy and our lost hero just decides to start tailing that one.
+Okay, it's not exactly the end of the world, and our Jake is certainly not the first detective to be stuck in the case, but still - WTF!?
+And then it deteriorates from not very good to bad to even worse.
+His detective skills are pathetic and almost non-existent.
+For example, for no apparent reason, he tails a guy who was together with a victim when she had a car accident some time ago (not even related to the case).
+This dude meets another guy, and our lost hero just decides to start tailing him.

-Shit like this becomes obvious even to Jake and at the start of 17th chapter he is so confused that he tries to summarize situation, but fails to do so and simply concludes that "There was something else, some unconscious, instinctual force that had a ring in my nose and was pulling me along, and that was what bothered me.
+Shit like this becomes obvious even to Jake.
+At the start of the 17th chapter, he is so confused that he tries to summarise the situation, but fails to do so and simply concludes that "There was something else, some unconscious, instinctual force that had a ring in my nose and was pulling me along, and that was what bothered me.
 I never did believe in playing hunches, but that was what I was doing."

-So to conclude - it just turns from the first rate mystery into the third rate thriller.
+To conclude, it just turns from a first-rate mystery into a third-rate thriller.
 The only thrill I felt was to finish this damn book as soon as possible.
-Ending is pretty okay though, didn't see it coming.
+The ending is pretty okay, though; I didn't see it coming.

 3/5